RomanLut/hx_espnow_rc/doc/tx_diy_controller.md

 # Sticks calibration

-To enter **sticks calibration mode**, power the controller **with RIGHT Trigger pressed**.
+To enter **sticks calibration mode**, power the controller **with RIGHT Bumper pressed**.
 Controller will indicate calibration phase with LEDS and audio messages.

 *Hold Right Bumper for ~3 seconds untill RC controller is powered completely.*